Opposition Research for Advocacy Campaigns

 Once you’ve identified your goal for the program at hand, you can figure out the tactics and develop a clear message that will help achieve that goal.
 To craft a message that resonates, you’ll want to understand the lay of the land in your environment by addressing some key questions:

-- How well known is the issue?
+- How well-known is the issue?

 - Do folks have a defined opinion on the issue?
+Are opinions divided across specific groups in your community?

-• Who is the opposition?
-(Think legislators, organizations, funders, etc.) What tactics do you expect your opposition to use to undermine your goal (grassroots, grass-tops organizing, paid media?)
+- What tactics do you expect your opposition to use to undermine your goal (grassroots, grass-tops organizing, paid media)?

-How much money will they spend? what is the timing of the action?
+- How much money will they spend?
+What is the timing of the action?

-- Who are your supporters?
-(Think legislators, organizations, activists, community leaders etc.
+- Who are your supporters (think legislators, organizations, activists, community leaders, etc.)?

-- How can you leverage this support?
-(Think resources like time, money, and people)
+- How can you leverage this support (think resources like time, money, and people)?

 Conducting opposition research can help you answer these questions and more to strengthen your overall campaign and messaging strategy.